hulyayasar/Tic-Tac-Toe/README.md

+Requirements Definition:

-1.Greeting messages will be in the middle.
+1. Greeting messages will be displayed in the middle of the screen.

-2.Ask user to choose either player vs computer or  player 1 vs player 2 3.After each move an updated 3 by 3 grid will be printed.
+2. Computer will ask the user to choose either “Player VS Computer”, or “Player 1 VS Player 2”.

+3. After each move an updated 3x3 grid will be displayed.

+4. Display to the user that only input can only be either “X” or “O”.

-4.System should ask first player to enter their move 5.If they enter a symbol other than “X” , the system should warn the user to not enter invalid symbol and let the user enter their move.
+5. The system should ask the first player to enter their move.

+6. If the first player inputs a symbol other than “X” , the system should warn the user to not enter an invalid symbol, then allow the user to input another symbol.

-6.(First player must use the “X” symbol all the time).
-First player can put their symbol in any place within the Grid for the first move !
+7. First player can put their symbol in any place within the grid for the first move.
+(First player will be assigned the symbol “X”).

-7. If the opponent is a computer it will pick a random space which is not taken and put “O” symbol in it or the system would ask second player to enter their move
+8. If the opponent is a computer it will pick a random space which is not taken and place an “O” symbol in it, or the system will ask the second player to enter their move.

-8.If the second player enters a symbol other than “O” , the system should warn the user to not enter invalid symbol and let the user enter their move.
+9. If the second player enters a symbol other than “O” , the system should warn the user to not enter an invalid symbol, then allow the user to input another symbol.

-9. Second player can put their symbol in any place within the Grid if the place is not taken by either fist player or second player.
+10. The second player can put their symbol in any place within the grid if the place is not taken by either the first player or second player.

-10.System should ask first player to enter their move 11.If they enter a symbol other than “X” , the system should warn the user to not enter invalid symbol and let the user enter their move.
+11. The system should ask the first player to enter their move.

+12. If they enter a symbol other than “X” , the system should warn the user to not enter invalid symbol and let the user enter their move.

-12.First player can put their symbol in any place within the Grid if the place is not taken by either first player or second player.
+13. First player can put their symbol in any place within the Grid if the place is not taken by either first player or second player.

-13. The game should continue with the 7th step until all the places in the grid are taken.
+14. The game should continue with the 10th step until all the places in the grid are taken.

-14.The system should show a message containing all the places taken in the grid and Game is Over!
+15. The system should show a message containing all the places taken in the grid and “Game is Over!”

--Suggestion-
--> We can check whether first player or second player won according to their moves But no need to put logic to computer decisions .
--> if the player is playing with computer , we can also check who won but the computer will not make logical movements